Vincent-Kowalski/Vincent-Kowalski.github.io/projects/openfoam.md

 <br/> This is why the processing Python file is kind of straightforward, only lauching the ./Allrun script in each simulation directory.
 This script then calls the known OpenFOAM functions that generate the mesh and basically all the simulation algorithm that we set up in the template.

 ### Postprocessing automation
 Finally, with the now available data from all the simulations, we are able to draw the polar graph and print it automatically.
+As discussed earlier, the "forceCoeffs_object" function computes the aerodynamic forces and coefficients using the pressure field as input.<br/>
+<br/> The postprocessing Python script then simply extract those values from the generated data and plot them in a gnuplot window that is printed as a pop-up.

 ```
 def main():